 Tips for Having Fun in Vienna

 The Prater: The Prater is open all year but the main season is from March 15- October 31.
-The rides operate daily from 10:00 am- midnight.
+The rides operate daily starting at 10:00 am and some stay open until midnight.
 The Riesenradplatz area is open year round.
 Admission to the amusement park is free, but you pay for each ride separately.
 You can easily reach the Prater by metro- get off at Praterstern station.